117 years old and still ringing

 While he makes no claims, he couldn’t think of another church bell regularly pealing in town.
 The bell can “toll” by moving just the clapper, or it can “ring” by moving the whole bell back and forth.

 “It’s wonderful to have it back and working,” says parishioner Victoria King.
-“It calls us to worship service ... and for funerals and times of national joy.
+“It calls us to worship service every morning and for funerals and times of national joy.
 Every time it rings, an angel gets its wings, you know.”

 Her husband, Earl King, notes, “It’s a joyful noise to the community and lets everyone know we’re here.”

-Shirley Long, who has been going to the church for 71 years, says her daughter and grandchildren were baptized there and her daughter was married there.
+Shirley Long, who has been going to the church for 71 years, says it’s “wonderful” having the bell back, adding that her daughter and grandchildren were baptized there and he daughter was married there.
 Couples, when they marry, are allowed to celebrate by ringing the bell.

-Her granddaughter, Sarah Bieniek, says she comes every Sunday for the 8 o’clock service.
-“It’s one of those things, I’ve always wanted to pull the rope.
+Her granddaughter, Sarah Bieniek, said she comes every Sunday for the 8 o’clock service and “It’s one of those things, I’ve always wanted to pull the rope.
 It was neat reading the inscription.
-The bell was getting creaky, and it’s nice to know it won’t come crashing through the roof.”
+The bell was getting creaky and it’s nice to know it won’t come crashing through the roof.”

-For Tuesday's celebration, prayers and chants were said by Hutchinson, and visiting Bishop John Thornton and used frankincense and spread holy water on the bell and attendees.
+For the celebration, prayers and chants were said by Hutchinson and visiting Bishop John Thornton and used frankincense and spread holy water on the bell and attendees.

 In her honor, the bell is known as “Aunt Lib” and is inscribed, “Our help standeth in the name of the Lord.”